Djacon/obsidian-ml-notes/ML & DL/Machine Learning/Supervised learning/Naive Bayes/Classification/GaussianNB.md

-**GaussianNB** is a [[Naive Bayes]] algorithm used for [[Classification]].
+**GaussianNB** is a [[naive bayes]] algorithm used for [[classification]].
 Its based on Bayes' theorem and assumes that the features in a dataset are independent of each other, given the class variable.
-The main advantage of GNB is its ability to handle high-dimensional data with many features
+The main advantage of GNB is its ability to handle high-dimensional data with many features / [source](https://github.com/Djacon/skmini/blob/main/skmini/naive_bayes/_naive_bayes.py#L13)

 #### Probability formula:
 $$